swisnoski/tetris_king_fish/website_resources/README.md

 * Next steps: implement piece spawning & controls, and then create a loop for generating and recording games for integratation with RL

 **3. Reinforcement Learning:**
+Through some research, we have identified some past attempts of trying to play Tetris autonomously, either through [RL](https://cs231n.stanford.edu/reports/2016/pdfs/121_Report.pdf) or a [genetic algorithm](https://github.com/LeeYiyuan/tetrisai).
+It seems from the preliminary research that RL is possible, but difficult, with potential challenges being an indeterminate action space and its actual capabilities compared to a more simplified algorithm.
+At this point, we are still committed to doing RL as it ties to our YOGAs and proposal, but we are also ready to pivot should results look dim and we need a working model.
+* Python libraries: PyTorch
+* Current status: finished installing (major challenge cleared), moving to design model architecture and layers
+* Next steps: laying down model architecture and do preliminary training

 **4. Robotic Arm Controls:**
 The MyCobot 280 arm has been integrated with ROS and we have gotten it to go to a specific pose using Inverse Kinematics.
 The list of major project components:
-* Python Libraries: numpy, modern-robotics (for inverse-kinematics), pymycobot (to interface with MyCobot 280 hardware)
+* Python libraries: numpy, modern-robotics (for inverse-kinematics), pymycobot (to interface with MyCobot 280 hardware)
 * Current status: inverse kinematics works, arm integrated with ROS2
 * Next steps: Get arm to press specific button and ensure that it is replicable.
 Test arm moving joystick.

 **5. Testing, Integration, & Other:**
 We've created the website to take in a markdown file, although it's still very basic for now.
 We've also captured test footage of a game of tetris, allowing us to test our CV algorithms.
-* Current Status: We have a good start on modular testing and the website, but most of this week was individual project work and not integration.
+* Current status: We have a good start on modular testing and the website, but most of this week was individual project work and not integration.
 * Next steps: We hope to have full (semi-working) integration by milestone 2 so that we can spend our last week testing and refining our system.